I love charter flights!

 I love beer!

 I like anything alcoholic to be fair, but the beer here in Brussels is awesome.
-And there are so many different types.
-Theres this really cool pub called Delirium that serves 100s of types of beer, and even is home to the best beer in the world (who knew?).
+And there are so many different types including alcohol free beer.
+There’s this really cool pub called Delirium that serves 100s of types of beer, and even is home to the best beer in the world (who knew?).
 I can’t actually remember the name of it… (can anyone help me with that?) because believe it or not after a few pints my memory wasn’t as sharp as usual.
-It was pretty tasty, but its a big claim to say its the best?!
+It was pretty tasty, but it’s a big claim to say it’s the best?!
+That pub also has a Self Serve Beer Tap which is so cool!
+If you’re in the area, it’s definitely worth visiting!
 Anyway, I am determined to get a different type of beer everywhere I go, I want to try them all!
-So I may be here for quite some time.
+So, I may be here for quite some time.
+After all, there is so much to explore in this place.
+From bars with bottled beers to those with draft beer systems, I want to explore all of it.
+It is likely the dream of any beer lover.
 I think the reason there are so many different types of beer made here is that it used to be quite dangerous to drink the water in the rivers as it wasn’t clean enough.
 And the beer was cleaner!
 They even gave it to children!
 I love finding things like that out, its always good to get to know the locals they have great stories to tell.

 I love Chocolate!